jonathancraddock/mootparadox_grav/pages/02.blog/catstycam-to-sheffield-pike/item.md

 I consider myself to be of a disposition that enjoys height and exposure, but in this instance I wanted to avoid the grassy, high-level ridges, and try the traverse below the head of the Glengoyne valley.
 It's an easy path from Hartside to Sheffield Pike, via Nick Head, and there are excellent views into the valley below.

 ![nick-head-marker-sheffield-pike](nick-head-marker-sheffield-pike.jpg "nick-head-marker-sheffield-pike")
-*M192 marker post, below Sheffield Pike.*
+*M1912 marker post, Sheffield Pike is behind me.*

-At the marker post (M 1912) head east to the summit of Sheffield Pike.
+At the marker post (M-1912) head east to the summit of Sheffield Pike.
 It forms part of a natural ridge that will lead you across Heron Pike to Glenridding Dodd.

 ![catstycam-selfie](catstycam-selfie.jpg "catstycam-selfie")
 *Mandatory selfie near the start of my route.*

-The path back to Glenridding was made up of slippery gravel, and it was within a kilometer of my destination that I slid on some soft gravel and wrenched my knee!
-So near, and yet so far.
+The path back to Glenridding was made up of slippery gravel, and it was within a kilometer of my destination that I slid on some soft gravel and wrenched my knee.
+So near, and yet so far!
 Had to take my time after that, and thankfully my pair of Pacer Poles earned their keep.

-This was a fabulous single day route, but probably requires at least moderate fitness.
+This was a fabulous single day route, but probably requires at least a moderate level of fitness.
 The walk could be cut short at Raise, omitting Stybarrow and Hartside, and heading directly for Sheffield Pike.
 Still a very worthy loop, but that change would cut the effort quite considerably.
+Whichever path you follow, take a day off work, and do it in the middle of the week!

 > "...to those who travel alone, the solitary wanderers on the fells, who find contentment in the companionship of the mountains."
 >